Al Fresco Films: 3 Drive-In Movie Theaters in Arkansas

 In fact, there are three operational drive-in movie theaters in Arkansas.
 From central Arkansas, you'll have to drive a little ways to find one, but the experience is worth it for kids and parents alike.
 Bring lawn chairs or blankets to set up outside your vehicle, and be sure to check the weather before you go!

-1. Stone Drive-In in Mountain View: This theater is open every night, playing new, kid-friendly releases, such as "Despicable Me 3."
-Popcorn and cold drinks are available nightly, and hot dogs, hamburgers and ice cream are sold on the weekends.
+1. Stone Drive-In in Mountain View: This theater is open every night, playing new, kid-friendly releases, such as "Inside Out."
+Currently, concessions are limited, snacks only.
 It can be difficult to find, so visit the website for directions.
-Admission is cahs only: $5 for ages 12 and older, children under 12 are free except for family movies when kids 6-11 are $3.
+Admission is cash only: $5 for ages 12 and older, $3 for ages 4-11.
 For movie times and film schedule, visit StoneDriveIn.net.

 2. Kenda Drive-In in Marshall: Approximately a 2-hour drive from Little Rock, this popular theater in Marshall offers fun promotions, such as an throwback Thursdays.
 Double features are shown Friday, Saturday and Sunday.
 Admission is $6 for adults and $2 for children ages 6-11; children under 6 get in free (cash or check only).
 For movie times and film schedule, visit KendaDriveIn.com.